AnujRuhela7/OOPs-Java-Lab-3rd-Semester-NIT-Kurukshetra/importantConcepts/HashCode.md

-Here's the explanation formatted for a `.md` file:

----

 ## Importance of `hashCode()` Method in Java

 The `hashCode()` method in Java is crucial for optimizing performance and maintaining the integrity of certain data structures, such as hash-based collections.
 Understanding its importance helps in writing efficient and correct Java programs.